-identified any need for interlocutory steps, according to the court's rules.
-4 Taking and responding to interlocutory and default proceedings followed procedures for taking those steps in accordance with the court's rules and in a timely manner. drafted all necessary documents in accordance with those procedures and rules.
-5 Gathering and presenting evidence identified issues likely to arise at the hearing. identified evidence needed to prove the client's case or disprove the opponent's case, according to the rules of evidence. identified various means of gathering evidence, and used at least one of them to gather evidence. presented, or observed the presentation of, that evidence according to law and the court's rules.
-6 Negotiating settlements Conducted, participated in or observed, settlement negotiations. identified any revenue and statutory refund implications. properly documented any settlement reached.
-7 Taking action to enforce orders and settlement agreements identified available means of enforcing the order or settlement according to law and the court's rules. followed procedures relevant to the chosen means of enforcement in a timely manner.
+- identified any need for interlocutory steps, according to the court's rules. - followed procedures for taking those steps in accordance with the court's rules and in a timely manner. - drafted all necessary documents in accordance with those procedures and rules. - identified issues likely to arise at the hearing. - identified evidence needed to prove the client's case or disprove the opponent's case, according to the rules of evidence.